-- (1) If a Generation Resource or TO loses voltage on all busses and incoming transmission lines, then operators should assume there is a system wide blackout.
-The TO should immediately notify ERCOT if possible.
-Contracted Black Start Resources should implement Black Start procedures and establish contact with their TOs.
-Other Generation Resources should contact their QSEs and then wait for instructions from the TOs.
-If possible, ERCOT will update TOs and QSEs concerning ERCOT System status by use of the Hotline or other available backup communications. - (2) It is expected that if communication with ERCOT is not possible, TOs will evaluate system conditions and proceed independently with their Black Start Plans. - (3) Priority should be given to determining the status of nuclear power plant facilities and switchyards in order to re-establish offsite power supply. - (4) System status conditions to be surveyed include but are not limited to: - (a) Areas of the system that are de-energized; - (b) Areas of the system that are functioning; - (c) Amount of generating reserve available in functioning areas; - (d) Power plant availability and time required to restart; - (e) Status of transmission breakers and sectionalizing equipment along critical transmission corridors, and at power plants; - (f) Status of transmission breakers and sectionalizing equipment at tie points to other areas; - (g) Status of fuel supply from external suppliers; - (h) Under-frequency relay operation; and - (i) Relay flags associated with circuits tripped by protective relays.
+- (1) If a Generation Resource or Transmission Operator (TO) loses voltage on all busses and incoming transmission lines, then operators should assume there is a Partial Blackout or Blackout.
+If possible, the TO shall also immediately notify ERCOT.
+Contracted Black Start Resources shall implement Black Start procedures and establish contact with their TOs.
+Other Generation Resources shall contact their QSEs and then wait for instructions from the TOs.
+If possible, ERCOT will update TOs and QSEs concerning the status of the ERCOT System by use of the ERCOT Hotline or other available backup communications. - (2) It is expected that if communication with ERCOT is not possible, TOs will evaluate system conditions and proceed independently with their Black Start plans. - (3) Priority should be given to determining the status of nuclear Generation Resources and switchyards in order to re-establish offsite power supply. - (4) System status conditions to be surveyed include but are not limited to: - (a) Areas of the system that are de-energized; - (b) Areas of the system that are functioning; - (c) Amount of generating reserve available in functioning areas; - (d) Generation Resource availability and time required to restart; - (e) Status of transmission breakers and sectionalizing equipment along Cranking Paths and Synchronization Corridors, and at Generation Resources; - (f) Status of transmission breakers and sectionalizing equipment at Direct Current Ties (DC Ties); - (g) Status of fuel supply from external suppliers; - (h) Under-frequency relay operation; and - (i) Relay flags associated with circuits tripped by protective relays.